Elijah-1994/data-collection-pipeline/README.md

 def create_directory()

-The purpose of this method is to create a folder directory to store the images scrapped from each book link and the text data.
+The purpose of this method is to create a folder directory to store the images scrapped from each book link and the text data (done by importing the import os module).

 def scrape_links_and_store_text_image_data()